-The function of the brain is the result of an extremely complex integration of signaling units: neurons.
+The function of the brain is the result of an extremely complex integration of signalling units: neurons.
 In order to understand the role of neurons in health and disease, it is essential to understand the fundamental mechanisms underlying neuronal function.
 With the progress made in genetics in recent years, it has become a great ambition to understand what all these genes are doing in neuronal systems.

 A basic understanding of molecular principles holds the key towards unique treatment paradigms for psychiatric and neurological diseases such as schizophrenia and Parkinson’s.
 The Master’s track in Molecular Neurosciences provides a training platform for students who have the ambition to play a major role in looking for solutions for the diseases of today and tomorrow.